 Of all the cereal grains, oats has the second highest lipid content after maize (corn), with a high proportion of unsaturated fatty acids.
 The lipids are mainly found in the endosperm.

-Once the oat is harvested in the field, it’s brought to the mill where it undergoes dehulling, which is the removal of the outer hull or chaff or husk, leaving behind the wholegrain kernel or edible seed or grain.
+Once the oat is harvested in the field, it’s brought to the mill where it undergoes dehulling, which is the removal of the outer hull or chaff or husk, leaving behind the whole grain kernel or edible seed.

 The groat can undergo milling, rolling or cutting, using steel blades, to produce different types of oatmeal, namely, steel cut oats, rolled oats also known as oat flakes, oat bran and oat flour (debraned and whole grain).